ch27a/odin-recipes/README.md

 # odin-recipes

-Basic HTML web site for The Odin Project, using techniques learned in the Basic HTML lesson
+Basic HTML web site for The Odin Project, using techniques learned in the Basic HTML lesson (headers, lists, page links and image links)